 Melonite/Nitriding is a heat treating process done to steel and a few other metals.
 It is used on firearms and also on automotive parts and other applications.
 Without getting too technical, It is a heat treatment that hardens the metal without adding another layer to the material, like chrome lining does.
 There are different types of Nitriding used on metal.
 The process used on our barrels is called salt bath ferritic nitrocarburizing, which is actually one of the most simple forms.
 The military chrome lines there barrels for a few reasons.
 It is very hard, it is corrosion resistant and it has better lubricity than the material it covers.
 The problem with chrome lining is that it can wear out and potentially effect accuracy.
 The bore on a chrome lined barrel needs to be over-drilled to compensate for the lining, which is not ideal.
 Melonite/Nitriding exceeds the chrome lining in almost every way and hardens the metal much deeper than chrome lining.
 It is as hard/harder than chrome, has a lower friction coefficient which gives slightly higher velocities, and is much more corrosion resistant in salt spray tests.
 Since Melonite/Nitriding is not an added layer, the negative effects of chrome lining are not had with the process.
 They have shown to last 30% longer than chrome lining.
 The extreme heat requires the barrel extension to be torqued/re-torqued after the treating process.
 If this is not done, the extension can come loose and cause a dangerous situation.
 We know of companies currently doing the treatment wrong.
 It’s important to have a company clarify this before you purchase.
 We pride ourselves on clarity and try to put as much info into our descriptions as possible.

-The gun must ship to a dealer in your state.
+When you order a gun online, the gun must ship to a dealer in your state.
 We ask that you contact us first to see if we can get you the same gun you’re looking at.
 To pick up the gun you must have a valid government issued photo identification with your current address on it.
-We will call you when it’s ready, please do not show up 5 minutes after you see that the tracking shows it was delivered lol.
+We will call you when it’s ready, please do not show up 5 minutes after you see that the tracking shows it was delivered.
 We have to unpack it, inspect it, log it into our system, and then we will call you when it’s ready.
-We charge a fee to do the dealer transfer.
-Used guns are $20 and new guns are $50.
+We charge a fee to do the dealer transfer and background check if applicable.
+Guns coming from other brick and mortar gun stores are $40.
+Guns from online auction sites and ‘web only’ businesses are $75 .
 More than one gun on the same transaction is normal price for the first, and $15 each additional.
-If you pick up more than one handgun, we are required by law to fill out ATF Form 3310.4 which is an additional $30 fee.
+If you pick up more than one handgun in a one week period, we are required by law to fill out ATF Form 3310.4 which is an additional $30 fee.
 None of these fees apply if you purchase the gun directly from Integrity Arms.

 We don’t think there is any special procedure that is cut and dry better than another for breaking in a barrel.
 With that said, there are a few things that should be done to any new barrel.
 First, your new barrel was prepared for shipping and storage after being machined.
 Oil, grease, assembly lube, debris from packing, etc. are all inside your barrel.
 A good cleaning with a chamber brush and bore brush with CLP is important prior to the first shot being fired.
 This is to both remove the debris/oil/etc, as well as to ensure that debris does not harm the bore when the first rounds are fired.
 After that, clean as normal after each range session and put it away with a light coat of lube.